INSPIRE-MIF/caniuse/docs/gml.md

-# Documentation of GeoJSON Tests
+# Documentation of GML Tests